John Deere World Headquarters: History

-Building and amenities
+Building and landscape

 Within the building are offices for over 900 staff and an auditorium with 350 seats.
+The building houses the company's art collection, which has been accumulated since 1965.
+Additions to the collection are chosen by the chairman.

-The grounds are open seven days a week and are free to all.
-The building interior is closed to the public.
+The grounds are open seven days a week free of charge; the building interior is closed to the public.

-Landscape

 The design for the campus was created by Hideo Sasaki of Sasaki Associates landscape architecture firm.
-The design picked up an ASLA Classic Award in 1991 and is considered by many to be the archetypal corporate setting.
+The design picked up an ASLA Classic Award in 1991 for its "archetypal corporate setting".